The Benefits of Neutering Dogs

 becoming increasingly frustrated around bitches in season when his

-behavior would change dramatically.
+behaviour would change dramatically.

 He went off his food (which